certuna/Applescripts-for-Music/README.md

 ## Script 1: Automatic tagging of Year and/or Genres from Discogs

 You are a happy macOS user, and you've successfully survived the transition from iTunes to the new Music app, introduced with macOS Catalina last year.
 You might like the interface, the scriptabilty, or you simply need Music to sync music to your iPhone or iPad, or stream to your AppleTV.
 If you have a sizeable music library, you will probably recognise these scenarios:
 - You have an awesome disco compilation that was released in 2018, but contains tracks from 1975-1985.
-Tagging these tracks with 2018 makes little sense: your smart playlist of "70s Disco" will not pick these tracks up, and instead these tunes show up between modern songs by Jessie Ware and Dua Lipa.
+Tagging these tracks with 2018 makes little sense: your smart playlist of "70s Disco" will not pick these tracks up, and instead these tunes show up between modern songs by Doja Cat and Dua Lipa.
 - You have ripped your cherished red and blue Beatles best-of CDs, released in 1993.
-To your frustration, Beatles songs keep appearing in your "90s Rock" playlists.
+To your frustration, Beatles songs keep appearing in your "90s Rock" smart playlists.
-- You have a big folder of loose tracks you downloaded on Napster back in the 1990s because you loved the videos on MTV!
+- You have a big folder of random tracks you downloaded on Napster back in the 1990s because you loved the videos on MTV!
 But they have no genre or year tags.
 So none of these songs ever get included in your Genre or Decade playlists, and this makes you sad.
 - You have a compilation album with collected hit singles, but they're pretty diverse: Pop, Punk Rock, Hip-Hop, House, Reggaeton.
 But unfortunately, all songs are tagged with the same genre(s).
 - You've started using a new music player that supports multiple genres, but all your tracks are tagged with one genre.
 - You might have tried auto-tagging genres with some tagger using last.fm or MusicBrainz but you've found out that the genres in those databases are all over the place.